 How can it help?

-- Heart disease and Stroke: This diet limits the intake of refined, processed foods and red meat as well as encouraging the drinking of red wine rather than hard liquor.
+- Heart disease and Stroke: This diet limits the intake of refined, processed foods and red meat, as well as encourages the drinking of red wine rather than hard liquor.
 All of these factors together aid in preventing both heart disease and strokes.

 - Muscle weakness: In older adults, there is an increased risk of muscle weakness.
 However, this type of diet has been shown to aid in keeping older adults more agile.
 In fact, it can reduce your risk of “developing muscle weakness and other signs of frailty by about 70 percent”.

 - Alzheimer’s: Eating in the Mediterranean style can help to improve “cholesterol, blood sugar levels, and overall blood vessel health”.
 This can help to reduce your risk of getting Alzheimer’s or dementia.

 - Parkinson’s disease: The Mediterranean way of eating is packed full of antioxidants.
 Antioxidants are vital and can prevent cells from undergoing a harmful process called “oxidative stress”.
 This cuts the risk of Parkinson’s disease by a massive 50%.

 - Longevity: This particular style of eating can reduce your risk of developing heart disease or cancer.
 This means that people who follow this style of eating are likely to live longer, healthier lives.
 In fact, it reduces your risk of death at “any age” by “20%”.

 - Type 2 diabetes: The Mediterranean diet is one that is rich in fiber.
 This is important as a higher fiber content means that food digests more slowly.
 Slower digestion means less rapid blood sugar fluctuations.
 This not only protects against diabetes type 2 but can also aid in maintaining a healthy weight.

 Will it help me lose weight?